p. Provisions and Contingencies

 Impairment of Investments

 The Company reviews its carrying value of investments carried at cost annually, or more frequently when there is indication for impairment.
-If the recoverable amount is less than its carrying amount, the impairment loss is recorded in the Statement of Profit and Loss
+If the recoverable amount is less than its carrying amount, the impairment loss is recorded in the Statement of Profit and Loss.

 When an impairment loss subsequently reverses, the carrying amount of the Investment is increased to the revised estimate of its recoverable amount, so that the increased carrying amount does not exceed the cost of the Investment.
-A reversal of an impairment loss is recognised immediately in Statement of Profit or Loss
+A reversal of an impairment loss is recognised immediately in Statement of Profit or Loss.

 u.
-Changes in accounting policies and disclosures
+Changes in accounting policies and disclosures New and amended standards

-amend the following Ind AS which are effective for annual periods beginning on or after 1 April 2023.
+The Ministry of Corporate Affairs has notified Companies (Indian Accounting Standards) Amendment Rules, 2024 to amend the following Ind AS which are effective for annual periods beginning on or after 1 April 2024.

-These amendments had no significant impact on the accounting policies and disclosure made in the standalone financial statements of the Company.
+These amendments had no significant impact on the accounting policies and disclosure made in the Standalone financial statements of the Company.

 a) No trade or other receivable are due from directors or other officers of the Company either severally or jointly with any other person.
 Nor any trade or other receivable are due from firms or private companies respectively in which any director is a partner, a director or a member other than mentioned in receivable from related party (refer note 44).